 Patient Billing Overview

 Our billing policy is designed to deliver a convenient and consistent payment experience to our patients.
-We will securely save your FSA, credit, or debit card on file to cover any balance due after your insurance benefits are applied.
+We will securely save your Health Savings Account (HSA), Flexible Spending Account (FSA), credit, or debit card on file to cover any balance due after your insurance benefits are applied.
 This policy will help you to simplify how you pay medical bills.

 Here’s how it works: